AGT relations for sheaves on surfaces: Computing the Ext operator

 In principle, the moduli spaces of sheaves in the domain and codomain can correspond to different choices of first Chern class and stability condition, but we always require them to have the same rank $r$.
 Therefore, there are two universal sheaves:

-where $\CM$ (respectively $\CM'$) is the union of the moduli spaces that appear in the codomain (respectively domain) of \eqref{eqn:a in components}.
+of the same rank $r$, where $\CM$ (respectively $\CM'$) is the union of the moduli spaces that appear in the codomain (respectively domain) of \eqref{eqn:a in components}.
 The determinants of these universal sheaves are denoted by $u$ and $u'$, respectively, as in \eqref{eqn:def u}. \\